Pingdu Shandong, China Travel Guide

 Pingdu cuisine is an integral part of Shandong cuisine (鲁菜 - Lǔcài).
 This culinary tradition emphasizes fresh seafood, clear broths, and savory, umami flavors.

 Shandong cuisine frequently uses garlic and scallions.
-Pingdu, situated in the Jiaodong (胶东) region near Qingdao, specifically highlights seafood due to its coastal proximity.
+Pingdu, situated in the Jiaodong (胶东) region near Qingdao, specifically highlights seafood owing to its coastal proximity.

 Pingdu's cuisine falls under the Jiaodong style of Shandong cuisine.

-This style emphasizes fresh elements from the sea and lighter cooking methods.
+This style emphasizes fresh elements out of the sea and lighter cooking methods.

-Foods commonly highlight the natural sweetness and texture of seafood.
+Foods commonly draw attention to the natural sweetness and texture of seafood.

-A classic Shandong seafood dish featuring large prawns braised in a rich, savory, and slightly sweet sauce.
+A quintessential Shandong seafood dish featuring large prawns braised in a rich, savory, and slightly sweet sauce.

 Find this at most mid-range and higher-end local restaurants.